LarssonGitHub/Encrypted_password_manager/README.md

  <br>
 - npm run buildLinuxApp | for Linux
  <br>
-- npm run buildMacApp | for iOS
+- npm run buildMacApp | for Mac

 **Note**: See the section "Known bugs and needed fixes" for potential problems related to your OS.

 ### Known bugs and needed fixes

 #### Windows:
 * Once the app has been built as an executable on Windows, and the user tries to start the app, their anti-virus might flag it as dangerous.

 Temporary solutions: